-The number of performance shares issued, as a percentage of the amount subject to the performance share award, could range from 0% to 200%.
-The number of performance shares to be issued is based on 124% of vested and unvested shares, which was 325,723.
-Also included are 112,370 RSUs and 246,271 deferred compensation stock equivalent units.
+(1) The number of performance shares issued, as a percentage of the amount subject to the performance share award, could range from 0% to 200%.
+The number of performance shares to be issued is 561,284, which is based on estimated performance.
+Also included are 198,749 RSUs and 181,806 deferred compensation stock equivalent units.

-Performance shares and RSUs do not have exercise prices and are therefore not included in the weighted average exercise price calculation.
+(2) Performance shares and RSUs do not have exercise prices and are therefore not included in the weighted average exercise price calculation.